zhenli520/playlist/README.md

 - [ ] Add in your own CSS to personalize your project
 - [ ] Use .length to display how many songs are on your list
 - [ ] Add a delete button to delete songs on your list
+- [ ] Refactor your project further by utilizing functions to simplify your code
 - [ ] Add a shuffle button and functionality
 - [ ] Use local storage to save your songs locally